How our volunteers support people in need:

 Our volunteer can arrange asylum procedure counseling and accompaniment for his hearing.
 In the meantime, Hussein knows that he has good prospects of staying and has been able to reduce his fears.

-Sebastian (name changed) is a musician.
-Since moving, he has to pay a significantly higher rent.
-He asks us for help because he cannot financially get by.
+Sebastián (name changed) is a musician and has had to pay significantly higher rent since he moved.
+He asks us for help because he can’t make ends meet financially.

 Our volunteer finds out that Sebastian is entitled to a housing allowance.
 Since the application process has been completed, he receives a monthly payment that helps him cope with life.